vishalyadav0987/Chat-App/README.md

 ## Description

-Chat-App is a full-stack web application designed to streamline the food ordering process.
+Chat-App is a full-stack web application designed to streamline process.
 Built using the MEAN stack (MongoDB, Express.js, React.js, and Node.js), this application offers a seamless and interactive user experience for both customers and administrators.

 ---